Adarsh88/Adarsh88/README.md

 ## 🙋‍♂️ About Me
 - 👋 Hey there, I'm Adarsh Narayanan 😎🤘.
-- 🌱 I’m currently learning vue.js.
+- 🌱 I’m currently mastering to build frontend of websites using React.
 - 💬 Ask me about any tech related stuff.
-- 😄 Pronouns: He/His.
+089256- 😄 Pronouns: He/His.
 - ⚡ Fun fact: I love playing the guitar 🎸.
 <br/>